okiwi6/vk-engine/README.md

 # vk-engine
-Me learning and creating a vulkan engine
+Me learning and creating a vulkan engine based on the tutorial series of Brendan Galea